 Kids Easy Bathtub Paint Recipe

-This is bathtub paint!
-You can make it thick and use it as finger paint, or you can dilute it and use it with paintbrushes.
+Can you paint a bathtub?
+Yes, you can with this bathtub paint!
+You can make it thick and use it as bathtub finger paint, or you can dilute it and use it with paintbrushes.

-This “paint” is washable, does not stain and will help you clean your tub.
+This DIY bathtub paint is washable, does not stain, and will help you clean your tub.
 So sit near the bathroom with a good book and let your kids have a blast!
-It won’t be quiet, but at least you can have some mommy down time.

 - 1/2 Cup of Cornstarch

 *I use antibacterial scented hand soap when making this recipe with liquid soap.
 Whatever you use, know your kids will coat themselves with it – so be sure to pick something you know they don’t have a reaction to.